Bronchoconstriction

-Bronchoconstriction is the constriction of the airways in the lungs due to the tightening of surrounding smooth muscle, with consequent coughing, wheezing, and shortness of breath.
+Bronchoconstriction is the feeling of constriction in the lungs and airways due to the tightening of surrounding smooth muscle, with consequent coughing, wheezing, and shortness of breath.

 Causes

 The condition has a number of causes, the most common being emphysema as well as asthma.
 Exercise and allergies can bring on the symptoms in an otherwise asymptomatic individual.

 Emphysema

 With emphysema the shortness of breath due to effective bronchoconstriction from excessive very thick mucus blockage (it is so thick that great difficulty is encountered in expelling it resulting in near exhaustion at times) can bring on panic attacks unless the individual expects this and has effectively learned pursed lip breathing to more quickly transfer oxygen to the blood via the damaged alveoli resulting from the disease.
 The most common cause of emphysema is smoking and smoking cessation is mandatory if this incurable disease is to be treated.
 Prevention of bronchoconstriction by this pathway is vital for people with emphysema and there are several anticholinergic medications that in combination with mucous thinning agents such as Guaifenesin cause significant improvement in breathing.